GroundGazer: An optical reference system for planar localization with millimeter accuracy at low cost: GroundGazer

 \subsection{Position and heading estimation}

 Given the detected corner points of the chessboard square with detected laser crosshair, we compute the relative position of the crosshair in the square.
 We then convert the crosshair pixel coordinates to global coordinates with the known square size of $16.\overline{6}$ cm.
 To resolve the rotation ambiguity of the local square coordinate system and compute global world coordinates, the \gls{QR} code references are used, as previously shown in Fig.~\ref{fig:overview_localization}.
-The heading is computed as the angle between the chessboard lines in $x$ direction and the vertical crosshair line.
-We currently get the chessboard lines though a line filter, but future work should simply use the chessboard corners with sub-pixel accuracy for this task.
+The heading is computed as the angle between the chessboard lines in $x$-direction and the calibrated vertical image direction.

-If no \gls{QR} code is detected as rotation reference, we predict the current heading using a constant velocity model.
-The heading is then estimated by choosing the detected angle from the set of ambiguous angles (occuring due to the lack of knowledge which chessboard lines point in $x$- and $y$-direction) by a nearest neighbor assignment.
-Since the \gls{AMR} has to move in a physically plausible way and the heading cannot make large jumps between two images, this works reliably.\footnote{We also investigated using an Ackermann kinematic model \cite{ackermann} instead of a constant velocity model for the heading prediction, using the steering control and low-cost rear wheel encoders with 20 ticks installed on our \gls{AMR} as inputs.
-However, this lead to identical results, so we chose the simpler constant velocity model for heading prediction, which requires no additional hardware.}
+If no \gls{QR} code is detected, we predict the current heading using a constant velocity model.
+The heading is then estimated by choosing the detected angle from the set of four ambiguous angles (due to the lack of knowledge which chessboard lines point in $x$- and $y$-direction) by a nearest neighbor assignment.
+The four ambiguous chessboard line directions are computed by clustering and averaging the lines from Hough transformation in Fig.~\ref{fig:hough}.
+Since the \gls{AMR} has to move in a physically plausible way and the heading cannot make large jumps between two images, this nearest neighbor assignment works reliably.

-\gls{AMR} position and heading estimation is also possible without \gls{QR} codes through crosshair tracking in a simple fashion.
-Since we can reliably estimate the heading, no position ambiguity in local square coordinates occurs while tracking the crosshair as the order of P1-P4 in Fig.~\ref{fig:overview_localization}, i.e. the orientation of a locally observed square, stays known.
-To catch jumps between squares, we check if the crosshair position in local square image coordinates in $x$ or $y$ surpasses a threshold of $150$ pixels and if so, we perform a global square jump in the respective direction.\footnote{A preliminary version of \gls{GG} that didn't contain \gls{QR} codes yet gave similar position and heading estimation results as with \gls{QR} codes, but this allows only relative position estimation w.r.t. the initial position and has no mechanism for position recovery after failure or kidnapping.}
+\gls{AMR} position estimation is also possible without \gls{QR} codes through crosshair tracking in a simple fashion.
+Since we can reliably estimate the heading, no position ambiguity in local square coordinates occurs while tracking the crosshair, as the order of P1-P4 in Fig.~\ref{fig:overview_localization}, i.e. the orientation of a locally observed square, stays known.
+To catch jumps between squares, we check if the crosshair position in local square image coordinates in $x$ or $y$ surpasses a threshold of $150$ pixels and if so, we perform a global square jump in the respective direction.